microtrain/bootcamp/06-CSS/01-CSSBasics.md

 ### Make it Responsive

 Use dev tools to toggle the device toolbar (enter mobile testing mode) and choose the responsive option.
-Set the width to 960px and drag in and out crossing back and fourth over that 960px mark.
-Notice the padding, we loose all of padding under 960px meaning the text runs to the edge of the screen.
+Set the width to 960px and drag in and out, crossing back and forth over that 960px mark.
+Notice the padding, we lose all padding under 960px meaning the text runs to the edge of the screen.
 Popular opinion is that makes for a better read if you can get some separation from the edge of the screen.
-You could use a media query and change the page width on a break point such as below.
+You could use a media query and change the page width on a breakpoint such as below.

 #### Add Gutters to Small Screens